-IP/MPLS is the prevalent network technology for video transport, and video is becoming an increasingly significant component of IP-based network traffic.
-The Cisco Visual Networking Index, which tracks IP traffic growth and the effect of visual network applications, predicts that by 2012 the Internet will be 75 times larger than it was in 2002, and that video will account for almost 90 percent of all consumer traffic on the Internet.
+Video transport has become the largest source of network growth worldwide, and IP/MPLS is the prevalent network technology for video transport, so video is becoming an increasingly significant component of IP-based network traffic.
+The Cisco Visual Networking Index, which tracks IP traffic growth and the effect of visual network applications, predicts that by 2012 the Internet will be 75 times larger than it was in 2002, and that a video will account for almost 90 percent of all consumer traffic on the Internet.